astalker/caledonian-stamps/meetings.md

 Location of Joint Meetings and afternoon meetings is **Room 1, Partick Burgh Hall, 9 Burgh Hall St, Partick G11 5LW**.
 Room is to left as you enter through Main Entrance.
 Doors open from 1.15pm, meeting 1.30-3.00pm

 Note that car parking is limited.
-There is easy access from both Partick Undrerground Staion and the Partick Main Line Station - with only a short walking distance to the hall.
+There is easy access from both Partick Underground Staion and the Partick Main Line Station - with only a short walking distance to the hall.
 There are also a number of frequent busses along Dumbarton Road from Glasgow City Centre.